Running processes locally

 Console Output window.

-The first execution will be slower than shown here because the Robocorp App has to set up the environment for you.
+The first execution will be slower than shown here because the Robocorp Workforce Agent has to set up the environment for you.
 Environments are cached and reused so that the successive executions will be much faster.

-You can learn more about how the security aspects of the communication between Robocorp Cloud and Robocorp App in this article.
+You can learn more about how the security aspects of the communication between Robocorp Cloud and Robocorp Workforce Agent in this article.

-By installing and running Robocorp App in a target system, you can run your robots there.
-Robots are triggered and scheduled in Robocorp Cloud, and artifacts and logs are uploaded back to Robocorp Cloud.
+By installing and running Robocorp Workforce Agent in a target system, you can run your robots there.
+Robots are triggered and scheduled in Robocorp Cloud, and artifacts and logs are uploaded to Robocorp Cloud.